-^{1 -} After the CRMP is final, the DGA, once approved, will be amended into CRMP (under amendment approval process described in PA V.E: CRMP Signatories can decide whether "substantive" or not, which will dictate whether new signatory pages are required).

-^{2 -} These may adhere to standard property mitigation measures in the CRMP or could include other ideas.
-Once approved, the mitigation measures (in CRMP) will be updated to include newly agreed-upon mitigation measures (under amendment approval process described in PA V.E CRMP Signatories can decide whether "substantive" or not, which will dictate whether new signatory pages are required).

-$^{^{\}rm 3}$ - These activities will be further elaborated on in the completed Treatment Reports (PA IV.D.vi).

-$^{^4}$ - PA IV.C.ii mentions required concurrence from NPS and BLM on their land but does not mention DNR.

-^{5 -} Treatment Program reports are discussed in PA IV.D.vi but not otherwise mentioned.
+- 1 After the CRMP is final, the DGA, once approved, will be amended into CRMP (under amendment approval process described in PA V.E: CRMP Signatories can decide whether "substantive" or not, which will dictate whether new signatory pages are required). - 2 These may adhere to standard property mitigation measures in the CRMP or could include other ideas.
+Once approved, the mitigation measures (in CRMP) will be updated to include newly agreed-upon mitigation measures (under amendment approval process described in PA V.E CRMP Signatories can decide whether "substantive" or not, which will dictate whether new signatory pages are required). - 3 These activities will be further elaborated on in the completed Treatment Reports (PA IV.D.vi). - 4 PA IV.C.ii mentions required concurrence from NPS and BLM on their land but does not mention DNR. - 5 Treatment Program reports are discussed in PA IV.D.vi but not otherwise mentioned.
 The PA does not state that they shall be completed annually, although it does state "implementation and completion."
-I suggest that these refer to things like data recovery or other specialty reports/studies.

-b - Treatment activities and programs determined to be "complete" by FERC (e.g. FERC signed off and AGDC allowed to commence construction on that portion of project) can be updated in Mitigation Table in CRMP, provided the CRMP Signatories (see note 2) agree that updating this table isn't a "substantive" amendment.
+I suggest that these refer to things like data recovery or other specialty reports/studies. - 6 Treatment activities and programs determined to be "complete" by FERC (e.g. FERC signed off and AGDC allowed to commence construction on that portion of project) can be updated in Mitigation Table in CRMP, provided the CRMP Signatories (see note 2) agree that updating this table isn't a "substantive" amendment.

-ALASKA LNG Cultural Resources Management Plan AKLNG-6020-CRM-PLN-DOC-00001
+Cultural Resources Management Plan 3062-CRM-PLN-00001

-Revision No. C
+Revision No. 0

-May 27, 2021
+June 25, 2021

-PUBLIC Page 69
+PUBLIC Page 72